 With more than one billion people logging onto Facebook every month, entrepreneurs cannot afford to ignore the marketing implications.
 Custom designed apps serve as mini web pages on a site with more traffic than most websites will ever hope to have.
 The large cover photo at the top of every business page is a digital marketing billboard and key promotional hot spots can help convert fans on Facebook into visitors to brand websites.

 Every entrepreneur, author, speaker or small business with a business page has several key consumer facing hot spots to share sales, specials, invite opt ins and even promote events.

-3. About: This often overlooked hot spot is right next to your avatar picture.
+3. About: This often overlooked hot spot is right below your avatar picture of the left hand side of your page.
 Start the about section with a live link to your website OR a live link to an opt in page or perhaps a sales page.
 This is the first place people look, after your cover photo, to learn more about you.
 Make sure you make it easy for them to find out more about you, your products or services and your special offers.
 Remember to start with the http:// to make the link live and clickable.

 4. Milestones: Milestones are a feature Facebook has included to let you brag about special events in your company.
 You might consider a sale to be a milestone or an award or honor.
 Facebook places more importance on milestone entries so use these wisely and don’t overuse them.
 However, if you launch a new product, that’s a company milestone.
 Highlight it.

 5. Pin to top: Facebook allows you to “pin” a particular post to the top of your page for seven days, at which time it returns to it’s spot in your timeline.
 Announcements, events, special offers, contests or any major promotional event can be pinned to the top of the page to make sure people who visit your page see it first.